Lightning roll past Predators for sixth straight win

-Steven Stamkos notched two goals and an assist as the Tampa Bay Lightning rolled to the NHL's season-best sixth straight win, beating the host Nashville Predators 6-1 on Tuesday night.
+Steven Stamkos notched two goals and an assist as the Tampa Bay Lightning rolled to an NHL-season-best sixth straight win, beating the host Nashville Predators 6-1 on Tuesday night.

 The victory eclipsed the Carolina Hurricanes' five-win stretch from Jan.
 18-Feb.
 2. Tampa Bay's last loss was a 1-0 overtime defeat at Carolina on Jan.
 28 -- part of that Hurricanes streak.